taylorcavazos/PRS_Admixture_Simulation/README.md

 A repository for exploring PRS weighting and snp selection strategies for generalizing polygenic risk scores in admixed individuals.

 These functions simulate European, African, and Admixed individuals using [msprime](https://github.com/tskit-dev/msprime) and rfmix's [simulate](https://github.com/tskit-dev/msprime) function.
 Then a true polygenic risk score is constructed as described by [Martin et. al. 2017, AJHG](https://www.ncbi.nlm.nih.gov/pubmed/28366442).
-GWAS estimated polygenic risk scores can then be tested using the P+T approach.
-SNPs can be selected based on summary statistics from a European or African population and can additionally come from a fixed-effects meta analysis of the two populations.
-SNPs can be weighted using the same stragegies as previously described or by using weights specific to the local ancestry at a given PRS locus.
+GWAS estimated polygenic risk scores are constructed by P+T with SNPs selected based on summary statistics from a European or African population of a Fixed-Effects meta of both.
+SNPs are weighted using the same stragegies or by using weights specific to the local ancestry at a given PRS locus.

 ## Getting Started
 To run the functions described above follow the below instructions: